-When you create a Feature Request board in Yaplet, a public roadmap page is automatically generated for it.
-Visitors can see the requests in your public columns, their vote counts, and the current status — no login required.
-This article shows you how to find and share that page.
+A Feature Request board can be shown to the world on a page of its own.
+Visitors see the requests in your public columns, their vote counts and the current status — no login required.
+This article shows you how to find that page and share it.

 What the public roadmap shows

-The roadmap page displays all tickets that are in public columns on your feature board.
-Each ticket shows:
+The page shows the tickets sitting in public columns on your feature board.
+Each one gives:

-- A button for visitors to upvote (email required on the first vote)
+- An upvote button (email address asked for on the first vote)

 Share it with your users